anonymous-ppg/wearable-ppg-dataset/README.md

 PYTHONPATH=. python quickstart.py
 ```
 Expected runtime: ~5 minutes on a single NVIDIA H100.
-> Note: The smoke test uses only 2 participants from `sample_data/`, so each LOSO fold trains on a single participant.
-With one training participant, the model collapses to predicting the training median, producing near-constant predictions on the test participant — this is why you may see `R: 0.0000` (the code coerces undefined correlation to zero for display).
-This is expected behavior on the sample, not a bug.
-Meaningful R values require the full 20-participant dataset.

 **Setting `--data_dir` (commands 2.1–2.4).**
 The default `--data_dir` points to the full dataset, so **if you have not downloaded the full dataset**, you must override it to use the sample data: